-The primary goal of our program is to provide valuable services that address the pre-identified needs of our partners and their beneficiaries, whether they be physicians, nurses or community members, while simultaneously serving as a bridge between the ethics and global health education students receive through the Center’s curriculum.
+The primary goal of our program is to provide valuable services that address the pre-identified needs of our partners and their beneficiaries, whether they be physicians, nurses or community members, while simultaneously serving as a bridge between the ethics and global health education students receive through the Charles E. Cheever Jr. Center for Medical Humanities and Ethics curriculum.
 All of the Center’s global health electives adhere to a Community Service Learning model, where we provide a structured educational experience that combines service with preparation and reflection.
 Through these structured experiences, our global health electives contribute to the development of empathy and humanitarian values in the next generation of health care providers.

 - To provide opportunities for community service learning experiences in international settings which deepen students’ knowledge of global health and to help address the pre-identified needs of our host communities and partners

 - To offer a curriculum in global health which builds a foundation of practical knowledge in global health so as to prepare students for overseas work and encourage leadership, ultimately striving to improve the health and human rights of underrepresented populations worldwide

 - To encourage scholarly activities related to global health, including research, curricular innovations, and fieldwork